What's new in Joomla 4.1?

 Images in search results

-At the moment it is only applied to articles with an intro text image, but other extensions can also start using this option.
+Currently, it is only applied to articles with an intro text image, but other extensions can also start using this option.

 Microdata / SEO improvements in the breadcrumb trail

 The JSON-LD format is the recommended format for breadcrumbs.
-As of Joomla 4.1, this will therefore be the default.
+As of Joomla 4.1, this will therefore become the default.
 This change makes the HTML code cleaner because the data is moved to a script in the head of the page.

 Another advantage of this change is that the current page is always added to the data.
 Until now, this was not the case when the "hide last item" option is active.

-Turn descriptions on/off in the general settings
+Turn descriptions on/off in general settings

 Tags have been added to the quick icons